LoganLMAOOS/Twitch/README.md

 1. Go to [Twitch Developer Console](https://dev.twitch.tv/console/apps)
 2. Select your application
 3. Add `https://your-render-app.onrender.com/api/auth/twitch/callback` to the "OAuth Redirect URLs"

+## Troubleshooting Deployment

+### Twitch Authentication Fails
+- Check that your TWITCH_CLIENT_ID and TWITCH_CLIENT_SECRET environment variables are set correctly
+- Verify that your redirect URI in the Twitch Developer Console matches your actual application URL
+- Make sure you're logged in to your application first before trying to connect with Twitch

+### Login Issues
+- If you can't log in, try registering a new account
+- Check server logs in the Render dashboard for any authentication errors
+- Try clearing your browser cookies and cache

+### Application Not Loading
+- Check if the Render service is running properly
+- Verify that the build completed successfully in the Render logs
+- Make sure all environment variables are configured correctly

 ## License
 MIT